Most wine educators start by deepening your wine knowledge before your tasting skills. I argue they should develop your sensory acumen first.

 That could come later, but not first in their education.

-I'm always appalled when I go into a Tasting Room and the bar staff gives me the full identity card of each wine I'm about to taste, assuming I want to know it.
-I usually want to taste each wine and make up my mind on whether this wine has the flavor profile I enjoy the most.
-Then only after I might ask questions, and I will ask questions because I'm a wine lover and seek to develop my knowledge of wine.
+I'm always appalled when I go into a tasting room, and the bar staff gives me the full identity card for each wine I'm about to taste, assuming I want to know it.

 But most of the population visiting tasting rooms or wine stores are not wine aficionados.